-Other Suggested Items
+Other Suggested Items:

-- Notebook, pens, pencils, and highlighters - Small digital or tape recording device for music rehearsals.
-Please note that students are not permitted to use cell phones during class time, so they may NOT use their cell phones as recording devices.
-Students may not use ipod for recording purposes because they look like cell phones. - Small hand towel for rehearsals - Water bottle (Broadway Artists Alliance water bottles are also available on-site) - Spending money for BAA & NYC souvenirs, additional meals, and snack machines - A camera to take pictures during your free time - · Reading material/activities for down time - Toiletries and essentials for your hotel stay - Portable alarm clock for your hotel stay
+- Extra Headshots and Resumes - Notebook, pens, pencils, and highlighters - Small digital recording device for music rehearsals and classes.
+Please note that students are NOT permitted to use cell phones during class time, so they may NOT use their cell phones as recording devices.
+Students may NOT use an iPod for recording purposes because they look like cell phones. - Small hand towel for rehearsals. - Water bottle (Broadway Artists Alliance water bottles are also available on-site) - Spending money for BAA & NYC souvenirs, additional meals, and snack machines - A camera to take pictures during your free time (students are NOT permitted to take personal photos during class) - Reading material/activities for down time - Toiletries and essentials for your hotel stay - Portable alarm clock for your hotel stay